mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 # Parameterized Components

 We can parameterize components and pass data into them.
-Ember calls values that are passed into a component from the outside world `args`, and we can recognize them in a template because they begin with an `@` sign.
+Ember calls values that are passed into a component from the outside world `args`.
+We can recognize these named args in a template because they always start begin with an `@` sign.

 Let's start with our `<ChannelHeader />` component, parameterizing the channel's `title` and `description`.

 in [`app/templates/components/channel-header.hbs`](../app/templates/components/channel-header.hbs)

 1. find the text `general` and replace it with `{{@title}}`
-1. Find the text `foo bar baz (professional)` and replace it with `{{@description}}`
+1. Find the text `Generally chatting about general things` and replace it with `{{@description}}`

 Our component is now parameterized, and ready to receive data!

 ## Syntax breakdown

-- The `{{double-braces}}` indicate that the expression between them is a handlebars expression
+- The `{{double-braces}}` indicate that the whatever is between them should be evaluted as a handlebars expression
 - The `@` indicates that a value is passed into the component from the outside world

 ## Passing in data